plexsystems/konstraint/examples/policies.md

 **Parameters:**

-* labels: array of string
+* labels: array of string<br>
+  array of required label keys

 This policy allows you to require certain labels are set on a resource.
 Adapted from https://github.com/open-policy-agent/gatekeeper/blob/master/example/templates/k8srequiredlabels_template.yaml